binnybabu/first-project/README.md

 # first-project
 First Project
-This is my First Project in Github
+This is my First Project in Git Hub